Breath. We all have it. Right?

 A prayer for you this week:

-With each breath I breathe, may his glorious, unlimited resources empower me with inner strength reminding me that Christ makes his home in my heart.
-May I have the insight to gain a glimpse, as all God’s people should, how wide, how long, how high, and how deep his love is for me.
+With each breath I breathe, may God's glorious, unlimited resources empower me with inner strength reminding me that Christ makes a home in my heart.
+May I have the insight to gain a glimpse, as all God’s people should, how wide, how long, how high, and how deep the creator's love is for me.
 May I experience the love of Christ fill me just as air fills my lungs, though both are too great to understand fully.
 May each breath remind me of the fullness of life and the power that comes from my creator.
 Amen.
 (Based on Ephesians 3:16-19)

 If you've stumbled here for the first time, welcome!
 On Mondays through this Fall, I'm posting a list of scriptures for reflection as well as a different way to pray each week.
 Pray one scripture or pray them all, this is simply an invitation to journey deeper as we explore God's peace together.
 Click here to find out more and join us on the journey.